gitlabhq/gitlab-runner/docs/executors/docker_machine.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Install and register GitLab Runner for autoscaling with Docker Machine **(FREE ALL)**
+# Install and register GitLab Runner for autoscaling with Docker Machine

+DETAILS:
+**Tier:** Free, Premium, Ultimate
+**Offering:** SaaS, self-managed

-> The autoscaling feature was introduced in GitLab Runner 1.1.0.
+> - The autoscaling feature was introduced in GitLab Runner 1.1.0.

 For an overview of the autoscale architecture, take a look at the [comprehensive documentation on autoscaling](../configuration/autoscale.md).